Prediction Timers

 After building, deploying and sending inference requests to your model, you can view these timers on the Latency breakdown graph.

-See the Qwak prediction timer under the Model Overview
+See the Qwak prediction timer in the Model Overview

-See the Qwak prediction timer under the Model Overview
+See the JFrog ML prediction timer in the Model Overview

 Configure timers via decorators